attested-frontiers/landing-page/blog/progtradfi.md

 **Stablecoins demand growing.**

 Stablecoins are instant, permissionless, programmable, and they abstract away regulatory complexity.
-According to [RWA.xyz](https://rwa.xyz) stablecoins make up 90% of all Real World Assets on-chain:
+According to [RWA.xyz](https://rwa.xyz), stablecoins make up 90% of all Real World Assets on-chain:
-- non stable RWA TVL: $25bn
+- Non-stable RWA TVL: $25bn
 - Stablecoin TVL: $241bn

 Personal deposits in global financial system were [$65 trillion in 2023](https://www.mckinsey.com/industries/financial-services/our-insights/global-banking-annual-review).
 If stablecoins are the future it will grow a lot from here.

-An example of digital dollars demand internationally could be seen in this USD payout option in a local Syrian app [Kazawallet](https://kazawallet.com).
-Cross platform USD already exists:
+An example of international demand for digital dollars can be seen in this USD payout option in a local Syrian app [Kazawallet](https://kazawallet.com):

 ![Screenshot from 2025-07-08 15-23-57](https://hackmd.io/_uploads/BkhVpi9Sxx.png)